GoncaloCoutinho/Data-Management-Project/README.md

 I transformed the data using a pandas dataframe and ran some functions I made to unclean 25% of the dataset.

-*(code can be found in the unclean.py file)*
+> *code can be found in the unclean.py file*

 ## 3. User Stories

 The following are the 3 user stories:
 - As a librarian I want to know which are the top rated books by year for the last 10 years so that I can make recommendations to our users.
 - As a student I want to know which are the top 10 books that have the most text reviews so that I can study what leads to the most user engagement in books.
+- As a new fan of Harry Potter I would like to know how many Harry Potter related books in english exist.
 - As an historian I want to know which are the top 5 rated history books so that I can study them.
-- As a fan of Harry Potter I would like to know how much does the whole collection of Harry Potter books costs?

 ## 4. Data profiling